Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - Time bandit attack
 - Because of MEV we cannot assume 51% honest majority
 - all actors are rational actors, so they will go for maximal profit
 - imagine you are the searcher and you found this MEV opportunity.
-What can you do to be sure t have it included?
+  - What can you do to be sure to have it included?

 ---